Ladas/metrics-utility/docs/rollups.md

 ## Overview

-The rollup system consists of two main phases:
+The rollup system provides a unified architecture for pre-computing and loading daily aggregated dataframes:

-1. **Rollup Computation**: Daily processing that generates and stores aggregated dataframes as parquet files
+- **Rollup Computation**: Generates daily aggregated dataframes using Polars for efficient processing and stores them as parquet files
-2. **Report Generation**: Loading pre-computed parquet files to generate reports quickly
+- **Report Generation**: Loads pre-computed parquet files with schema consistency and merges them using Polars operations
+- **Data Integrity**: Enforces strict validation of unique index columns and proper aggregation operations
+- **Error Handling**: Comprehensive error detection for missing operations and data integrity violations

 ## Architecture